IOWA DEPARTMENT OF EDUCATION

 - Provide requested information to allow the Department to create unique student ID numbers

 - Provide an annual in-kind match of at least 20% of the total grant award

 Procedures Used to Determine Approval

-Applications will be reviewed to ensure program requirements and services will be maintained as described in the FY16 awarded application.
+Applications will be reviewed to ensure program requirements and services will be maintained as described in the FY21 awarded application.
 Any necessary changes to program design or the service plan must be submitted within the renewal application for review and consideration for approval.

 All applicants will receive notification of funding status no later than 45 days following the due date for the renewal application.
 All award amounts will be confirmed within 45 days of the annual state appropriation being finalized.
 Budget negotiation may be necessary to accommodate the obligation of all funds.
-All grant awards are contingent upon the annual legislative appropriation.

 Awards will be finalized for each successful applicant within the Iowa Grants System.
 Assurances shall be signed by an official with authority to bind the applicant and shall be submitted to the Department through the online application system, IowaGrants.gov, prior to the award of any funds under this program.